albertcmiller1/paper_trader/README.md

 This repo will allow a user to create a paper portfolio by buying and selling stocks.

 ## Features:
-* buy and sell paper stocks with api (hosted via aws api gateway, lambda, dynamodb)
+* buy and sell paper stocks with api (hosted via AWS SAM, api gateway, lambda, dynamodb)
 * view portfolio
 * graph portfolio over time
 * graph any stock